Billy-Spearman-WCCI/RaceCarExtension/README.md

 * `@GetMapping`, `@PutMapping`, `@PostMapping`, `@PatchMapping`, and `@DeleteMapping` -- annotations for the five HTTP verb endpoints.
 * `@SpringBootApplication` -- An annotation that Spring should run the `main()` in the class.
 * `@Bean` -- An annotation that Spring should wire in the entity into its framework.
+Controllers, RestControllers, and everything else that Spring knows about are all subclasses of bean.
 * `Logger logger = LoggerFactory.getLogger(ThisClass.class);` -- standard phrasing to create a logger to which you can write interesting information.
 Used in all Java programs, Spring and non-Spring.
 We use the `org.slf4j` loggers.
 * **Reflection** -- The ability for Java code to see the structure of Classes programmatically.
 You should never use reflection directly, but it's what allows Spring to work.
+Every object has a `.class` field which contains a `Class` object which you can ask for annotations, method names, etc.
 * **Gradle** -- a system for defining the configuration of a Java project in a `build.gradle` file, written in the "Groovy" language.
 Defines what version of Java is required, which libraries to download and use, etc. Is a modern replacement for the "Maven" system (which used a `pom.xml` file instead).